Don Juan (poem): Canto VIII

 At war.
 As brave soldiers in the Imperial Russian army, Don Juan and John Johnson prove fearless in the savagery and carnage of the Russian siege upon the Turks.
 To conquer the fort of Izmail, the Russians kill 40,000 Turks, including the women and the children.
 Being a man of noble character, Don Juan rescues a ten-year-old Muslim girl from two Christian Cossacks intent upon raping and killing her for being a pagan.
 In that moment, Don Juan resolves to adopt the girl as his child.
-In the course of battle against the Christian Russians, a Tatar Kahn and his five nobleman sons valiantly fight to the death.
+In the course of battle against the Christian Russians, a Tatar Khan and his five nobleman sons valiantly fight to the death.
 From the aftermath of the Siege of Izmail, Don Juan emerges a hero, and then is sent to Saint Petersburg, accompanied by the rescued Muslim girl; he's vowed to protect her as a daughter.
 The end of canto X reveals the girl's name: "Leila".